-Today’s beautiful garment covers are a great way to keep clothes clean and dust-free in your closet.
+Garment covers are a great way to keep clothes clean and dust-free in your closet.
 Many folks leave dry cleaning bags on their garments, but watch out… those plastic bags can cause fabrics to yellow and many emit unhealthy chemical fumes.
 Plus, they’ve long been known to be a hazard to children and pets.
-Our covers are reusable and washable.
+Our covers are reusable, washable… and beautiful.
 Each one finishes at approximately 32″ long, but you could certainly extend or shorten the length of the bottom section to best match the items in your wardrobe.

 The colors you choose could simply be your favorites or they could have an organizational component.
 Use color-coding to indicate what’s inside (slacks, blouses, skirts, etc), or each color could belong to a certain person in a shared closet.

 We originally used fabric from the Simply Color collection by Vanessa Christenson for Moda Fabrics.
 This is an older collection that is no longer readily available.
-As new possibilities, we many newer collections often feature a fun border print option.
-And, of course, although certainly very pretty, working with a border print is not mandatory.
+But there are always new possibilities!
+Many collections feature a fun border print option, but of course, although certainly very pretty, working with a border print is not mandatory.

 Sewing Tools You Need